Albert1915/perpus/README.md

 We welcome contributions from the community!
 If you have any ideas, suggestions, or bug reports, please submit an issue or a pull request.

-## Contact

-Feel free to visit the [VirTic GitHub repository](https://github.com/Albert1915/perpus) for more information.

-Thank you for using VirTic!
-Enjoy your moviegoing experience!

 ## Contributors ✨
 <br>
 <table align="center">